Skip to main content

 Verify

 Open the Inbox.
-Any past transcripts in that folder should already be visible.
-Any new transcript MeetingScribe writes there will appear within a few seconds.
+Any existing files in the folder root should already be visible.
+Any new file written there will appear within a few seconds.

-Runwita reads, never writes, to this folder.
-MeetingScribe’s files stay where they are; deleting an inbox item in Runwita doesn’t delete the underlying transcript file.
-If you don’t use MeetingScribe, leave the field blank.
-You can still drag-drop or paste transcripts into the Inbox manually.
+If you don’t want this connection, leave the field blank.
+You can still drag-drop or paste content into the Inbox manually.

 Anything else?